whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/raindrop-io/dev-api/04-token.md

 curl "https://api.raindrop.io/v1/oauth/authorize?client_id=5e1c382cf6f48c0211359083&redirect_uri=https:%2F%2Foauthdebugger.com%2Fdebug"
 ```

-## Step 2: The redirection to your application site
+## Step 2: The Redirection to Your Application Site

 When the user grants your authorization request, the user will be redirected to the redirect URL configured in your application setting.
 The redirect request will come with query parameter attached: `code` .